gtxaspec/winix_wac6300_retrofit/README.md

 - **ALWAYS UNPLUG** the unit and wait 10 minutes before working on it
 - **NEVER** open or modify the power supply module
 - **ONLY** work on the control PCB replacement as described
-- The 8-pin connector carries only 5V and 12V, but the cable comes from the high voltage power supply - handle with care
+- The 8-pin connector carries only 5V and 12V, but the cable comes from the high voltage power supply, handle with care
-- Keep the power supply module closed - it contains lethal voltages
+- Keep the power supply module closed, it contains lethal voltages
 - Use insulated tools
 - Never work on the device while powered
 - If you're not comfortable working near high voltage equipment, seek professional help